art-institute-of-chicago/artic.edu/readMe.md

-# New England Journal of Medicine
+# Art Institute of Chicago

 This development repository for the AIC build, uses as its foundation the AREA 17 FE boilerplate and the AREA 17 CMS Toolkit.